Image of woman with arrows indicating a Brazilian Butt Lift (BBL). A great procedure to get at Chicago's Iteld Plastic Surgery

 Q: What happens if I gain or lose weight after a BBL?

 A: Your buttocks will react similarly to how it behaves now with weight changes.
-If it doesn’t show much fluctuation with weight changes now, it will be the same afterwards.
+If it doesn’t show much fluctuation with weight changes now, it will be the same afterward.
 Small weight fluctuations shouldn’t alter the shape or volume significantly, but if you have extreme weight changes, it may affect your results.
 Let’s discuss this before your procedure so you know what to expect.

 Q: When can I resume my exercise routine?

 A: As with any surgical procedure, your body needs time to heal.
-Therefore, it’s best if you wait about six weeks before resuming your workout routine in order to ensure you’ve given your body time to recover.
+Therefore, it’s best if you wait about six weeks before resuming your workout routine to ensure you’ve given your body time to recover.

 Q: Will I need narcotic pain medications after my surgery?

 A: NO!
-Not only is a narcotics-free BBL totally possible, it’s our approach!
+Not only is a narcotics-free BBL possible, but it’s our approach!
 As is the case with many other procedures I perform, my non-opioid protocol works here, too.
 You will have some discomfort after a Brazilian butt lift, but not pain.
 This approach gives you time to heal without having to take any opioids.
 This way, you’ll recover faster.

 Let’s talk BBL!